 - Don’t practice cultural appropriation

 Students will be expected to commit a few hours a week to their training.
-There will be 1-2 one-on-one sessions a month, generally 30-60 minutes, with Emily to discuss the topic of the month, ask questions, and be given assignments.
+There will be 1 one-on-one session a month, generally 60-90 minutes, with Emily to discuss the topic of the month, ask questions, and be given assignments.
 Additionally, the student will be expected to work on their own for a few hours a week doing research, performing magick, and reflecting.
 Outside the one-on-one sessions students are welcome to email Emily as questions come up.
 If a student is unable to meet their commitments they must give a valid reason.

 In lieu of a fee for the considerable time and effort required to administer this training, students are asked to either volunteer at a local charity for no fewer than 10 hours or donate no less than $75 to an established charity.
 If this is a hardship, a student may be able to negotiate alternative community service.